Carreau/ipython-wiki/IPEP-16:-Notebook-multi-directory-dashboard-and-URL-mapping.md

 This proposal outlines the URL mapping scheme for this new multi-directory dashboard.
 It will follow Github's style, where a standard JSON model is created for each HTTP request and sent between the server and client.
 Each request will follow a RESTful design and offer an easy, practical URL path navigation.
 This does not change anything drastically for the user experience; it simply takes it a step further to provide access to subdirectories in the dashboard and uses less bandwidth with each HTTP request.
 Therefore, you will see similar design in the IPython Development wiki pages.

-Foreshadowing the future implementation of a *projects page* (see "Things to Consider"), this proposes to restructure the web-services side of the notebook to be contained in an API.
-The new URL scheme will reflect this by including ```/api``` as the top-level URL.

 The chart below shows the new proposed URL scheme for web-services in the notebook, where "foo/bar" is a path to a subdirectory:

 | HTTP verb | New URL | Action |